 Hope for abused temple elephants: The Gentle Giant Summit in Kerala

 Behind their glamorous appearance, Indias temple elephants are suffering tremendously.
-The Gentle Giant Summit in October/November 2019 will bring positive changes for these iconic animals.
+The Gentle Giant Summit will bring positive changes for these iconic animals.
+It will take place from 15 to 17 November 2019 in Trivandrum, the capital of the Indian province of Kerala.
 Future for Elephants e.V. supports the funding of this vital event.
 We have published a donation appeal on betterplace.org at short notice to support the financing of the Gentle Giant Summit.

 Funding the Gentle Giant Summit in Kerala

 Asian elephants are on the brink of extinction.
 There are only 35 000 left on the planet, 27 000 of them are living in India.
 But the Gentle Giants are in serious trouble there: They are brutally expelled from their habitats or caught illegally from the wild for commercial exploitation.
 Bulls are slaughtered because of their ivory.
 The desolate situation of the world-famous temple elephants was made public in a movie by Sangita Iyer, who was born and raised in Kerala.
 “Gods In Shackles” shows the cruel reality behind the glamorous cultural festivals and the suffering of the iconic elephants.